Last Modified: July 17, 2017

 EU-US Privacy Shield Framework

 Fraud.net is committed to subjecting to the Privacy Shield Principles all personal data received from the European Union in reliance on the Privacy Shield.
-We comply with the Privacy Shield Principles regarding onward transfers of personal data to third parties for external processing on our behalf.
+We comply with the Privacy Shield Principles regarding the handling of personal data.
 We may disclose information to comply with any court order, law or legal process, including to respond to any government or regulatory request, including in response by lawful requests to meet national security or law enforcement requirements in accordance with the EU-US Privacy Shield Framework.
 You may be able to invoke binding arbitration under certain conditions as described in the Privacy Shield Principles.

 In accordance with the Privacy Shield Framework, Fraud.net has designated JAMS, a dispute resolution provider located in the United States, to address complaints and provide appropriate recourse free of charge.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://www.jamsadr.com/eu-us-privacy-shield for more information and to file a complaint.
 Fraud.net is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).